Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 > **□Nec(Ω)** — The being Ω is not only necessary, but necessarily necessary.

 This renders Ω the ultimate modal anchor: its existence is not simply true in all possible worlds, but required as a precondition for the possibility of any intelligible world whatsoever.
-The theorem is verified in Lean 4 (see Appendix A), ensuring strict logical validity and computational transparency.
+The theorem is verified in Lean 4 (see Appendix A.4), ensuring strict logical validity and computational transparency.

 ## 4. Verification in Lean 4
 The formal proof sketched in Section 3 is fully verified in Lean 4, ensuring that each inference step complies with strict type-theoretical and logical consistency.
 The verification serves two critical purposes: